Meet The Mom Who Lost Friends Over Her NFT Obsession

 Number of Discord servers/Facebook groups I personally run: 6

-First NFT bought: The Matrix NFTs on Nifty Gateway in November 2021
+First NFT bought: The Matrix NFTs on Nifty's in November 2021

 Proportion of total assets in crypto and NFTs: 27%

-Note: Correction: A previous version misstated the name of the company that made The Matrix NFTs.